wickY26/eslint-plugin-sort-keys-custom-order-fix/README.md

 ## Rule configuration

 For available config options, see [official sort-keys reference](https://eslint.org/docs/rules/sort-keys#require-object-keys-to-be-sorted-sort-keys).
-All options supported by `sort-keys`, besides `minKeys`, are supported by `sort-keys-fix`.
+All options supported by `sort-keys`, besides `minKeys`, are supported by `sort-keys-custom-order-fix`.